alleyinteractive/export-single-post/README.md

 [built release workflow](./.github/workflows/built-release.yml) to compile and tag releases.
 Whenever a new version is detected in the root plugin's headers in the `wp-export-single-post.php` file or in the `composer.json` file, the workflow will automatically build the plugin and tag it with a new version.
-The built tag will contain all the required front-end assets the plugin may require.
-This works well for publishing to WordPress.org or for submodule-ing.

-When you are ready to release a new version of the plugin, you can run `npm run release`/`composer release` to start the process of setting up a new release.
+When you are ready to release a new version of the plugin, you can run `composer release` to start the process of setting up a new release.
 If you want to do this manually you can follow these steps:

 1. Change the `Version` in the `wp-export-single-post.php` file to a new higher-level version.